AT HOME IN BRONTE: WINTER EDITION

-The art installation is safely spaced out, free and available any time, during any weather through October 2021.
+The art installation is safely spaced out, free and available any time, during any weather.

 Meet the Artists

-Since 2017, the At Home project has invited local residents, businesses and community groups to design and create a Muskoka chair for installation in the Bronte Heritage Waterfront Park in the summer.
+Since 2017, the At Home project has invited local residents, businesses and community groups to get together to design and create a Muskoka chair for installation in the Bronte Heritage Waterfront Park each summer.
 Due to COVID-19 gathering restrictions, we had to change up the program.
-This year we hired six local artists to design 50 chairs – in their separate garages and apartments – for installation from November 2020 through March 2021.
+For the past two years, we hired local artists instead to design 100 chairs – in their separate garages, apartments and studios – for display from November 2021 through March 2022.

 Dawn-Angela Seeley is a fine artist from Oakville who painted 5 chairs for the art installation.
 She paints in traditional styles of realism and impressionism in a purist form by mixing from 3 primary colours.
 Dawn-Angela loves painting plein air or outside as much as possible and teaching summer camps on location at the Oakville Harbour.
 Harbours are really her thing!